-It's imperative to recognize that while the ultimate goal is to finally arrive at that random position B, during the execution of the action we are solely engaged in bridging empty space where seemingly nothing is happening.
+It's imperative to recognize that while the ultimate goal is to reach the coaster, during the execution of the action, we are solely engaged in bridging the (bottom of the) glass through empty space where seemingly nothing is happening.
 It can be observed within any conceivable action that we spend relatively more time bridging this nothingness than in actual observable activity.
-The explanatory model, however, unequivocally shows that not only the end goal matters, but all positions P of the boat between position A and position B are equally significant.
+The explanatory model, however, unequivocally shows that not only the end goal matters, but all positions P between the (bottom of the) glass and the coaster are equally significant.

-Additionally, it must be remarked that the action of the boat at $P(0)$ can be perceived distinctly, yet no fixed unit of time can be attributed to it.
+Additionally, it must be remarked that the action of the (bottom of the) glass at $P(0)$ can be perceived distinctly, yet no fixed unit of time can be attributed to it.
 Each unit of time can be divided into a thousand smaller units, and these units can be further subdivided, leading the explanatory model to argue that the action at $P(0)$ fundamentally takes such a brief time span that it only gains significance in relationship to perceptions of the adjacent time frames.
-In other words, perceiving the actual boat position solely gains meaning through the adjacent future "actual" positions $P(+x)$ and the adjacent manifest "actual" positions $P(-x)$ of the boat.
+In other words, perceiving the current position of the (bottom of the) glass solely gains meaning through the adjacent future "actual" positions $P(+x)$ and the adjacent manifest "actual" positions $P(-x)$ of the (bottom of the) glass.
 Within which the overarching idea is to emphasize that perceptions within any conceivable action mainly pertain to one single phenomenon wherein the perception of the action also compels a perceptual image, but primarily that they are absolutely interdependent.

 Images: Within many motoric actions the action trajectory shape will not become visible, making it challenging to depict with animations.
 Conversely, the marble within the marble run, is capable to vividly illustrate this concept.
-It clearly showcases one single phenomenon wherein the marble, at each position P, delineates the precise separation between all already manifested positions $P(-x)$ and all latent positions $P(+x)$ .
+It clearly showcases one single phenomenon wherein the marble, at each position P , delineates the precise separation between all already manifested positions $P(-x)$ and all latent positions $P(+x)$.
 Additionally, it exemplifies one of the essences of the (perception-action) coupling.
-If we couldn't see the marble run, the movements of the marble would lack essential context, and conversely, without the marble, we would be completely unable to perceive any coupling as well.
-Without each other, they, therefore, have no meaning, and we would never, under any circumstances, be able to execute any motoric movement action.
+If we couldn't perceive the marble run, the movements of the marble would lack essential context, and conversely, without the marble, we would be completely unable to perceive any coupling as well.
+There is a compelling interdependent relationship, and without that coupling, we would never, under any circumstances, be able to execute any motoric movement action.